parmentelat/nbhosting/fedora/upgrade.md

 | `thurst.inria.fr`   | production  | f29            |
 | `thermals.inria.fr` | none        | f29            |

+### epilogue

+At that point:
-At that point the usual devel box can be reconfigured to work as a devel box.
+* the usual devel box can be reconfigured to work as a devel box
+* to this end, double check `upgrade-status` on both boxes
+* also, in `/nbhosting` we do the following renamings:
+  * `mv students students.prod`
+  * `mv raw raw.prod`

+This is optional, it's a way to keep a backup, and to hopefully minimize the amount of time needed next time.

 ## pitfalls